secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

     };
 ```

-Next, we'll save the `state` to the contract's storage, print a useful debug message in
+The next bit of code saves the `state` to the contract's storage, prints a debug message showing who the contract was created by, in
-the node logs, and then return the `Ok` enum with a default response.
+the node logs, and then returns the `Ok` enum with a default response.

 ```rust
     // Save the contract state